 Pharmacists can translate a patient’s prescription information through PioneerRx using one of 25 different languages.
 Dual Language Labels are printed with both English and the patient’s preferred language, and can be quickly affixed to the prescription bottle by a pharmacist.

 The COVID-19 pandemic has resulted in record-high drug overdoses, highlighting the importance of properly educating patients who are prescribed Schedule II drugs.
-This solution from ScriptAbility is a great safety addition for any patient who is prescribed a controlled substance:
+This solution from ScriptAbility is a great safety addition for any patient who is prescribed a controlled substance.

 Controlled Substance Safety Labels flag and emphasize warnings about a patient’s medication on a label that encourages extra caution.
 The label also includes a QR code that opens an educational safety video about the drug.
 The label can be quickly affixed to the prescription bottle by a pharmacist.